EwanThorpe2/CTFwriteups/Mr robot.md

 I could of continued to use burpsuite but its slow for such a large dataset.
 I decided to use WPScan as it allows for faster password attacks since its not limited

-After the password wordlist had ran for abit i got the password.
+After the wordlist i found earlier had ran for abit i got the password.

 Once i had access to the wordpress i needed to find a way to get a shell on my terminal from the vulnerable machine